BenWindley/BenWindley.github.io/_projects/2020-05-01-ToMeToYou.markdown

 ### Concept
 This game used the Oculus Quest to feature multiplayer co-op gameplay in a wild-west themed minecart action-puzzle adventure game!

 In this game I worked closely on the creation of all the interactions of the minecart, as well as making them multiplayer synced for all interactions with items.
+As well as the majority of gameplay mechanics such as track splits, gun interactions, combat, and lanterns!

 ### Features